MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-onprem-faq.md

 **Question:** Where are the gateway logs located?
 **Answer:** See [Troubleshooting tools](service-gateway-tshoot.md#troubleshooting-tools).

-**Question:** How can I see what queries are being sent to the on-premises data source?
+**Question:** How can I see what queries are sent to the on-premises data source?
-**Answer:** You can enable query tracing by turning on [Additional logging](service-gateway-performance.md#slow-performing-queries).
-This will include the queries being sent.
-Remember to turn query tracing back off when done troubleshooting.
-Having query tracing enabled will cause the logs to be larger.
+**Answer:** You can enable query tracing by turning on [additional logging](service-gateway-performance.md#slow-performing-queries).
+The logs will then include the queries being sent.
+Remember to turn query tracing off when you're done troubleshooting.
+Having query tracing on will cause the logs to be larger.

-You can also look at tools your data source has for tracing queries.
-For example, for SQL Server and Analysis Services you can use Extended Events or SQL Profiler.
+You can also look at your data source's tools for tracing queries.
+For example, if you use SQL Server and SQL Server Analysis Services as data sources, you can use SQL Server Extended Events or SQL Server Profiler to trace queries.

 ## Administration